Álvaro Obregón, Mexico City

-Álvaro Obregón ([ˈalβaɾo oβɾeˈɣon]) is a borough (demarcación territorial) in the Mexico City.
+Álvaro Obregón ([ˈalβaɾo oβɾeˈɣon]) is a borough (demarcación territorial) in Mexico City.
 It contains a large portion of the south-west part of Mexico City.
-It had a 2010 census population of 727,034 inhabitants and lies at an elevation of 2,319 m. above sea level.
+It had a 2020 census population of 759,137 inhabitants and lies at an elevation of 2,319 m. above sea level.

 It was named after Álvaro Obregón, a leader of the Mexican Revolution and an early-20th-century Mexican president, who was assassinated in this area.
 Its former name is San Ángel, and the historic San Ángel neighborhood still retains this name, as does the Televisa San Angel motion picture and television studio, which is located in this municipality, which also includes the well-known upscale commercial neighborhoods Santa Fe, Jardines del Pedregal as well as Colonia Florida.

 Geography

 The municipality of Álvaro Obregón is located in the west of Mexico City, and has a land surface of 96.17 km2, with an elongated shape from northeast to southwest.

 It borders Miguel Hidalgo to the North, Benito Juárez and Coyoacán to the East, Magdalena Contreras, Tlalpan and Jalatlacalco municipality (State of Mexico) to the South, and Cuajimalpa to the West.
 Together with Álvaro Obregón becomes the Western access to the city, and its regional roadways are the Federal Highway and the Freeway, which constitute the entry for merchandise and population from the states of Mexico and Michoacán.

 The borough's maximum height is 3,820 meters above sea level at the summit of Triangulo mountain, and the lowest is at 2,260 meters.
 The borough occupies 7,720 hectares, or 6.28% of the Federal District area, and it has the fifth place in terms of territory of all municipalities.
 Of such hectares, 5,052 are urban soil and 2,668 are considered protected soil (66.1% and 33.8% respectively).
 Other important elevations (in meters) are the San Miguel mountain (3,780); the Cruz de Colica o Alcalica mountain (3,610); the Temamatla mountain (3,500); the Ocotal (3,450) and the Zacazontetla (3,270).
 In general, the relief is of great contrasts, constituted by surfaces of piedmont, product of the natural erosion of the mountain chain.

 It is geographically located between the parallels 19°; 14'N and 19°; 25'N and the meridians 99°; 10' W and 99°; 20'0 W.